 In most situations, paying for a divorce can be a major stressor.

-If you and your spouse are on OK terms and have savings, you could consider pooling together as much as you can to put toward divorce costs.
+If you and your spouse are on amicable terms and have savings, you could consider pooling together as much as you can to put toward divorce costs.
 You could also ask to borrow money from relatives or friends.
 In some cases, couples may know that divorce is looming and start saving for it ahead of time, as unpleasant as that may be.

 Some people may opt to put their divorce costs on a credit card and pay the debt over time, with interest.
 An option that may be more cost-effective is a personal loan.

-And a personal loan might allow you to borrow a significant amount of money and have several years to pay it off.
+Typically, you have between two and seven years to repay the principal plus interest.
+This can allow you to borrow a significant amount of money and have several years to pay it off.

 The Takeaway

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

 SoFi Loan Products